sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 osc add *
 osc commit
 ```

+*Note: Using a plain tarball is an convenient and quick way to package software
+on OBS.
+Still, you are encouraged to move to a "Packaging Repo" approach for
+various reasons, including better revision control and history, easier forking
+by others, and backup/restore considerations.*

 ### `tar_git` sources

 `tar_git` is a OBS Service which clones a repository from a public git hoster,